 William I. Bergman has been a director of Delcath since 1996.
 A retired executive, Mr. Bergman was with Richardson-Vicks from 1956 through 1990 most recently as Vice President-controller of North American Operations, vice president-marketing of colds care business and Canadian operations, president and general manager of Vicks health care division, assistant general manager of Vicks International, and executive vice president of Richardson-Vicks Inc. Following the acquisition of Vicks by The Procter & Gamble Company in 1986, he became the president of Richardson-Vicks, U.S.A. and vice president of The Procter & Gamble Company prior to retirement in 1990.
 He is also a director of ZymeTx, Inc. a biotech company involved in the development of viral diagnostics.
 His education includes a B.S. from Drexel University and the advanced management program at Harvard University.

-Frank Mancuso, Jr., has been a director of Delcath since 1998.
+Frank G. Mancuso, Jr., has been a director of Delcath since 1998.
 Mr. Mancuso has been President of FGM Entertainment since 1985.
 In the past five years, he has produced numerous movies and television series within his own companies and for Paramount Pictures and MGM/United Artists.
 He has a B.A. from Upsala College.

 James V. Sorrentino, Ph.D., has been a director of Delcath since 1996.
 Since 1992, Dr. Sorrentino has been President of Healthcare Products Development, Inc., a clinical research organization that designs, organizes and manages clinical trials for the pharmaceutical and biological industry.
-From 1974 to 1992, he held several research positions with Richardson-Vicks, including director of over-the-counter products, Vice President & director of research and development, and director of worldwide clinical development, non-prescription drug products of The Procter & Gamble Company (Richardson-Vicks).
+From 1974 to 1992, he held several research positions with Richardson-Vicks Inc., including director of over-the-counter products, Vice President & director of research and development.
+After Richardson-Vicks Inc. was acquired by The Procter & Gamble Company, he served as director of worldwide clinical development, non-prescription drug products of The Procter & Gamble Company.
 He received an A.B. in Biology, an M.S. in bacteriology, and a Ph.D. in virology/immunology from the Catholic University of America.

-We have agreed, for a period of three years from the date of this prospectus, if so requested by the underwriter, to nominate and use our best efforts to elect a designee of the underwriter as a director of Delcath or, at the underwriter's option, as a non-voting advisor to our board of directors.
-The underwriter has not yet exercised its right to designate a person.
+We have agreed, for a period of three years from the date of this prospectus, if so requested by the representative of the underwriters, to nominate and use our best efforts to elect a designee of the underwriter as a director of Delcath or, at the representative's option, as a non-voting advisor to our board of directors.
+The representative has not yet exercised its right to designate a person.